FogSecurity/aws-managed-kms-keys/README.md

 Visibility of usage of AWS Managed KMS Keys and their corresponding key policies can be low and may have security and application implications.

+- Not all AWS Managed KMS Keys appear in KMS (Console or via ListKeys API) even if they're in use by your resources.
+This can lead to impaired visibility of AWS Managed KMS Keys.
+- A KMS `DescribeKey` operation must be run for the AWS Managed key to appear.
+- AWS Managed Keys may differ by service with different conditions and policy blocks.
+- `DescribeKey` is typically non-mutating.
+But AWS services use `DescribeKey` to create AWS managed keys from a predefined AWS alias with no key ID.
+- There is no cost for creation and storage of AWS managed keys.

+Impact:
 - Implicit Access for Applications and other IAM Principals.
+- Access granted by the KMS Managed Key and the associated key policy may have security and architectural implications.
 - Application Architecture and Account and Region Boundaries.
-- AWS Managed Keys may differ by service with different conditions and policy blocks.

-## Interesting Notes

-* In-use AWS Managed KMS Keys do not always appear in KMS (Console or via ListKeys API).

-* A KMS `DescribeKey` operation must be run for the key to appear.

-* `DescribeKey` is typically non-mutating.
-But AWS services use `DescribeKey` to create AWS managed keys from a predefined AWS alias with no key ID.

-* There is no cost for creation and storage of AWS managed keys.

 ## Services that have support for AWS Managed Keys